Biomarkers Consortium - Bone Quality Project

 Accelerating development of treatments for osteoporosis and other bone diseases

 The Biomarkers Consortium’s Bone Quality Project will analyze pooled imaging and biochemical data from multiple clinical studies, aiming to identify and evaluate biomarkers of bone strength and changes in bone quality, to allow definition of improved endpoints for clinical trials.
-This project will ultimately seek formal FDA qualification of its biomarkers, so that the biomarkers can be utilized in future clinical studies as well as in clinical practice to address osteoporosis.
+This project will ultimately seek formal FDA qualification of its surrogate endpoint biomarkers, so that it can be utilized in future clinical studies as well as in clinical practice to address osteoporosis.

 - Assemble a dataset of more than 170,000 subjects from 50 randomized controlled antifracture trials and reevaluate existing imaging, serum and urine bone turnover marker data to assess the utility of these measures as biomarkers of bone strength.